Social Neuroscience and Psychotherapy Lab

 Research Asst

 Angelica (she/her) received her BA in Psychology from Cal Poly Pomona.
-She has been working as a research assistant since 2020, with a focus in psychedelics, psychological flexibility, and substance use.
+She has been working in research since 2020, with a focus in psychedelics, psychological flexibility, and substance use.
 She was drawn to the field through her volunteer experiences as a harm reduction medic at various music and arts festivals where she observed a need for compassionate, trauma-informed psychiatric care.
 Angelica’s aim is to holistically approach mental health treatments and is interested in psychedelic-assisted therapy for management of addiction and co-occurring disorders.
 She plans on pursuing a career as a Psychiatric Mental Health Nurse Practitioner.

 tyler king |